 Issues

-This past year has been troubling for me as a United States citizen, a Rhode Island resident, and someone who cares deeply about my town.
 The US Supreme Court has made it more difficult to be a woman in the United States.
 The Court has made it more difficult and more challenging to breath clean air, be independent from government oversight, to feel safe, and to feel that government has my back.
-At all levels of government, we must elect leaders who view gender equality as not only a fundamental human right, but a necessary foundaiton for a peaceful, healthy and prosperous world.
+At all levels of government, we must elect leaders who view gender equality as not only a fundamental human right, but a necessary foundation for a peaceful, healthy and prosperous world work towards gender equality

-• end discrimination in all aspects of education, fair pay no matter of race, creed or gender identity, health care and home ownership
+End discrimination in all aspects of education, fair pay no matter of race, creed or gender identity, health care and home ownership

-• reduce state government expenditures
+Reduce state government expenditures

-• giving teachers and students 21st century tools while motivating each to be life long learners
+Giving teachers and students 21st century tools while motivating each to be life long learners

-• training our workforce and those who become unemployed as entrepreneurs, business owners and business leaders
+Training our workforce and those who become unemployed as entrepreneurs, business owners and business leaders

-• more incentives for roof-top solar installations
+More incentives for roof-top solar installations

-• a reduction in the cost of energy and reducing energy use in our state
+A reduction in the cost of energy and reducing energy use in our state

-• mandating that everyone has an equal chance of procuring state programs, state and municipal purchases and construction projects.
+Mandating that everyone has an equal chance of procuring state programs, state and municipal purchases and construction projects.

 As your representative no-one will be left behind.
 It is People and Policy Over Politics.